Mango shoot looper

 Mango shoot looper has recently been detected in Australia for the first time.

 The pest is known to be present in Far North Queensland, north of Cardwell.
-If you suspect you have found mango shoot looper in other areas of Queensland, please contact the Department of Agriculture and Fisheries on 13 25 23.
+If you suspect you have found mango shoot looper in other areas of Queensland, contact the Department of Agriculture and Fisheries on 13 25 23.

 Mango shoot looper is a type of moth found in several parts of Asia.